projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 Access GVA from Hypervisor
 --------------------------

-When hypervisor needs to access GVA for data transfer, it's likely both GPA and HPA could be address dis-continuous.
-The ACRN hypervisor must watch for this kind of data transfer, and handle it by doing page walking based on both its GPA and HPA.
+When the hypervisor needs to access GVA for data transfer, it's likely both GPA and HPA could be address discontinuous.
+The ACRN hypervisor must watch for this kind of data transfer and handle it by doing page walking based on both its GPA and HPA.

 EPT Page Tables Operations